 Her previous work has been supported by Cal Humanities, The Independent Television Service (ITVS), and Pacific Islanders in Communications.
-Since 2013 she has been working as a Producer and Videographer in broadcast Television and online content creating non-fiction and docu-style content for Discovery, Nat Geo, PBS, and Film45.
+She has worked as a Producer and Videographer for clients including Discovery, Nat Geo, PBS, and Verizon Go90.

 Christen is committed to producing character driven documentaries and covering social justice issues throughout the world.
 Her greatest area of interest is for stories from the indigenous people of the Pacific and their diaspora.
-She is currently Producing a feature documentary titled "Belly of the Beast" which has been supported by The Tribeca Film Institute's Gucci Tribeca Documentary Fund, and the Pacific Pioneer Fund amount others.
-She is also Directing and Producing a feature documentary titled "The Ninth Island" about the Native Hawaiian diaspora in Las Vegas, Nevada, which is currently in development.
+She currently Directing and Producing a feature documentary titled "The Ninth Island" about the Native Hawaiian diaspora in Las Vegas, Nevada, which is currently in development.